 There is extensive literature on what criminals can teach law-abiding entrepreneurs.
 Louis Ferrante's Mob Rules: What the Mafia Can Teach the Legitimate Businessman is one example.
-Ryan Blair's Nothing to Lose, Everything to Gain: How I Went from Gang Member to Multimillionaire Entrepreneur and I'll Make You an Offer You Can't entrepreneur with
+Ryan Blair's Nothing to Lose, Everything to Gain: How I Went from Gang Member to Multimillionaire Entrepreneur and I'll Make You an Offer You Can't new ideas has helped entrepreneur with grow their sale